ramilvl/VTP/README.md

 # VTP

-It is created for the assignment
+It is created for the VTP internship assignment

 When you run the application: